migsar/capy-quest/README.md

 The maze uses a **Recursive Backtracker** algorithm ensuring a perfect maze (no loops, all accessible).
 We then run a post-processing pass to remove ~40% of walls to create loops, making the gameplay more dynamic and less frustrating.

 ### AI Integration & Caching
 The `geminiService` requests JSON-structured data (`responseMimeType: "application/json"`).
-To prevent gameplay interruptions, the Game component maintains a **trivia cache**:
+To prevent gameplay interruptions, the `quizService` maintains a **trivia cache**:
 1. On game start, a batch of 20 questions is fetched.
-2. As the player consumes questions, the game triggers background re-fetches when the cache drops below 5 items.
+2. As the player consumes questions, the service triggers background re-fetches when the cache drops below 5 items.

 ## 🎨 Visuals & Assets